Rainer Spanagel: Education

-Spanagel completed his undergraduate studies in Biology at the Universities of Tübingen and Munich (1983-1989) and his Ph.D. in Neuropharmacology from the Max Planck Institute of Neuropharmacology (Martinsried, Germany), working under Prof. Albert Herz (1991).
+Spanagel completed his undergraduate studies in Biology at the University of Tübingen and LMU Munich (1983-1989) and his Ph.D. in Neuropharmacology from the Max Planck Institute of Neuropharmacology (Martinsried, Germany), working under Prof. Albert Herz (1991).
 In 1989, he obtained his Diploma in Neuropharmacology from the Max Planck Institute of Neuropharmacology (Martinsried, Germany).
-He followed up with his post-doctoral training with Prof. Wolfgang Forth in the Habilitation, Pharmacology & Toxicology Department at the University of Munich (Munich, Germany) in 1996.
+He followed up with his post-doctoral training with Prof. Wolfgang Forth in the Habilitation, Pharmacology & Toxicology Department at LMU Munich (Munich, Germany) in 1996.

 Awards and honors

-Spanagel is highly accomplished and has received multiple awards and honors:
+Spanagel has received multiple awards and honors for his work: